alpertuna/react-metismenu/README.md

 - main wrapper - `className`
 - container - `classNameContainer` and `classNameContainerVisible` for opened containers
 - item - `classNameItem`
-- link - `classNameLink` and `classNameLinkActive` for active links
+- link - `classNameLink`, `classNameLinkActive` for active links, and `classNameLinkHasActiveChild` for links has active child or grandchild
 - icon - `classNameIcon`
 - state icon - `classNameStateIcon`